HTTPArchive/almanac.httparchive.org/src/content/en/2025/seo.md

 ##### `bingbot` rarely named in `robots.txt`

 `bingbot` ranks 22nd among named user agents in `robots.txt` files and appears in less than 3% of `robots.txt`.
 When a bot appears in `robots.txt` files, it means website managers care enough about that crawler to explicitly control its behavior, either allowing it, restricting it, or setting crawl rates.
 Low appearance rates suggest benign neglect.
-Despite Microsoft's massive [investment in AI](https://blogs.microsoft.com/on-the-issues/2025/01/03/the-golden-opportunity-for-american-ai/) and its integration of [ChatGPT into Bing](https://blogs.microsoft.com/blog/2023/02/07/reinventing-search-with-a-new-ai-powered-microsoft-bing-and-edge-your-copilot-for-the-web/), the crawler itself hasn't become more prominent in `robots.txt` files.
+Despite Microsoft's massive <a hreflang="en" href="https://blogs.microsoft.com/on-the-issues/2025/01/03/the-golden-opportunity-for-american-ai/">investment in AI</a> and its integration of <a hreflang="en" href="https://blogs.microsoft.com/blog/2023/02/07/reinventing-search-with-a-new-ai-powered-microsoft-bing-and-edge-your-copilot-for-the-web/">ChatGPT into Bing</a>, the crawler itself hasn't become more prominent in `robots.txt` files.
 Even with its AI enhancements, Bing's web footprint and importance to site operators remain largely unchanged, a quiet contrast to the rapid rise of AI-focused crawlers like `gptbot` named in `robots.txt` files (more on that below).

 ##### Slight growth in use of named user agents